Research Says This One Brutal Factor Drives 67% Of Married Women To Want To Cheat

 YourTango expert and writer, Charles J. Orlando, went undercover on Ashley Madison to see whether if he posed as a married guy looking to have a fling with a married woman, he could come to some understanding as to why women cheat.

 According to The Journal of Couple and Relationship Therapy, nearly 50 percent of married women and 60 percent of married men will have an extramarital affair at some point in their marriage.
+And since those percentages have doubled in the last 10 years, it only makes sense that we get to the heart of the matter and figure out why.

 Orlando went on a date with three women, whom he referenced in his article.
 Not only did the three women share the same complaints like "lack of passion," and "lack of attention," but it also seemed to be a constant theme with most of the women in their Ashley Madison profiles.

 At one point, he asked one date why she stayed with her husband, and she said, quite frankly, "I love him."
+"When a man begins dating a woman, he puts in tons of effort; he woos her.

 Once she's 'his,' he stops putting in that effort, but she still longs for it.
 She wants to be desired, seduced, and connected with on a regular basis.

 So many men seem to be missing the boat.
-They start strong, having a decent sense of how to capture a woman at the beginning, but upon entering a relationship they are unprepared for the long haul and investment a successful relationship demands past the dating phase.
+They start strong, having a decent sense of how to capture a woman at the beginning, but upon entering a relationship, they are unprepared for the long haul and investment a successful relationship demands past the dating phase.

+The situation starts to reek of complacency and satisfaction in mediocrity," says Orlando.
 I've been married for less than six months.
 I may not be at the stage where I'm searching for passion from another man, but even this early on in my relationship, I can say that marriage takes work.

 As Orlando put it more eloquently than me, "Marriage doesn't take 'work', per se, but it does require concerted effort and investment in each other, and in you."
 I couldn't agree more.

-Anyone will tell you there's a difference between love and sex, and the same goes for love and passion.
+Anyone will tell you there's a difference between love and intimacy, and the same goes for love and passion.
+Just because you love your partner, it doesn't mean you're giving them everything they need.

 If you want to be "in it to win it," you need to step up your game.
 I don't condone cheating, but I don't condemn it, either.